serverless-nextjs/serverless-next.js/README.md

 #### [CI/CD] A new CloudFront distribution is created on every CI build.
 I wasn't expecting that

 You need to commit your application state in source control.
 That is the files under the `.serverless` directory.
+Alternatively you could use S3 to store the `.serverless` files, see an example [here](https://gist.github.com/hadynz/b4e190e0ce10e5811cb462920a9c678f)

 The serverless team is currently working on remote state storage so this won't be necessary in the future.

 #### My lambda is deployed to `us-east-1`.
 How can I deploy it to another region?